-Venture debt makes up almost 10% of the venture capital market.
-And with the market for venture capital growing tremendously – US$75.6 billion invested globally across 9100 deals in the third quarter of 2019 alone – it’s no surprise that venture debt itself is also growing with it.
+Venture debt is a great alternative financing option that increased by 33% to $493M in Canada last year.
+And with the market for venture capital growing tremendously – US$160 billion invested globally in the third quarter of 2021 alone – it’s no surprise that venture debt is also growing alongside it.

-As an alternative to traditional debt financing, venture debt can be used by venture-backed start-ups, SaaS companies, and even fledgling manufacturers to build up company assets, have greater financial flexibility, and fix cash flow issues, among other problems.
+Many venture-backed startups, SaaS companies, and even fledgling manufacturers use venture debt as an alternative to traditional debt financing.
+Businesses use this debt to build up company assets, have greater financial flexibility, and fix cash flow issues, among other issues.

 The Idea Behind Venture Debt

-It’s simple – your company needs additional capital to support its needs and there are lenders enthusiastically looking for promising start-ups to invest in.
-They offer you additional capital in the form of debt so you can avoid further dilution you likely faced in the seed round of start-up funding.
+It’s simple – your business needs more capital to support its needs, and many lenders are enthusiastically looking for promising startups to invest in.
+They offer you additional funds in the form of debt so you can avoid further dilution you likely faced in the seed round of startup funding.

-You’ve given away a significant percentage of your shares to your investors by now and want to save further dilution.
-With venture debt, you can raise funds for re-invest in R&D, accelerate product development or invest in sales and marketing without having to dilute ownership further until you get to your Series B.
+You’ve given away a considerable percentage of your shares to your investors by now and want to save additional dilution.
+With venture debt, you can raise funds to reinvest in R&D, accelerate product development or invest in marketing and sales without having to dilute ownership further until you get to your Series B.

 How Venture Debt Works

-Your lender – bank or non-bank – gives you a loan secured by non-traditional assets such as grants, tax credits, or your monthly recurring revenue as collateral.
-Lenders, naturally, want to safeguard their interests as well, so you’ll also have to account for:
+Your bank or non-bank lender provides you with a loan secured by non-traditional assets such as grants, tax credits, or your monthly recurring revenue as collateral.
+Lenders, naturally, want to protect their interests as well, so you’ll also have to account for:

-Here are a few reasons why start-ups opt for venture debt:
+Here are 5 top reasons why startups opt for venture debt.

-Any company can face a cash flow problem and 82% of small businesses fail because of it.
-For tech start-ups, a cash crunch occurs when certain obligations take up too much of their financial resources, leaving very little behind for day-to-day operations.
+Any company can face a cash flow problem, and 82% of small businesses fail as a result.
+For tech startups, a cash crunch occurs when certain obligations take up too much of their financial resources, leaving very little behind for day-to-day operations.

-Maybe your company gave out a little too much on developing a new product, or you lost on a major client leading to an unexpected cut in revenue, or a new feature on your app took too long to roll out and that consumed a lot of your resources.
+Maybe your company gave out slightly too much on developing a new product, or you lost a notable client leading to an unexpected cut in revenue.
+It could also be a new feature on your app that took too long to roll out, consuming more resources than planned.

-While raising equity to overcome these problems can be time-consuming, venture debt can ease immediate financial pressures within days.
+While raising equity to overcome these problems can be time-consuming, venture debt can ease immediate financial strains within days.

-If you want to scale your SaaS business’s operations and expand its customer base, you simply need money to pump into sales and marketing.
-A lack of financial resources may hold you back.
+Is your goal to scale your SaaS business’s operations and expand its customer base?
+Is achieving that goal as simple as pumping more money into sales and marketing?
+A lack of financial resources will hold you back.

-Acquiring fresh talent and increasing your marketing budget to accommodate for greater ad-spend can be financially and practically challenging, for example.
-In fact, a report suggests 63% of all start-ups are affected by a lack of talent in their workforce.
+Acquiring fresh talent and increasing your marketing budget to accommodate for greater ad spend can be financially and practically challenging, for example.
+In fact, a report suggests that 63% of all startups are affected by a lack of talent in their workforce.